keep this website free for you. TaxTips.ca does

 other tax credits.
 If you have net self-employment income or

 pensionable employment income in excess of $3,500, you may have to

 remit CPP contributions.

-There are other circumstances which also may require a tax return to be
+There are other circumstances which may require a tax return to be

-You were requested by the Canada Revenue Agency (CRA) to file a return.
+You were requested by Canada Revenue Agency (CRA) to file a return.

 You have withdrawn amounts from your RRSP under the Home